tesnos/tangerine/readme.md

 ## Known Issues:
-- Some flac files have issues with playback speed
+- Some flac files have issues with playback speed on hardware but work fine in Citra
-- Scrubbing within wav files can cause odd behavior with the progress of the file
-- Scrubbing within flac files may take several seconds depending on the size of the file
+- Scrubbing within flac/mp3 files may take several seconds on Old 3DS depending on the size of the file

 WARNING: This was my first time ever writing C. There are going to be bugs and 90% percent of this is probably terrible code, so don't hesitate to report anything because I probably wouldn't have found it otherwise.